The Garden of Allah (novel): Themes

 Reviewer George Murray identified two major themes running throughout the work: "the desert which is 'The Garden of Allah', and the Roman Catholic faith".
 The unknown reviewer for The Minneapolis Journal thought "the conflict of the spiritual with the carnal" was the principal theme.
 The anonymous reviewer for The Evening Standard however, thought faith alone the dominant subject of the novel: "Running through the book is a strong religious motive, on which, indeed, the whole plot is built up.
 Faith is a necessity; to sin against faith is the unpardonable offense, and to Mr. Hichens it matters little whether the faith be Christian or Mohammedan, so long as it be real and binding".

 Adaptations

 Stage

 Impresario David Belasco secured the dramatic rights to the novel in February 1905.
-However, nothing appears to have been done on the stage until Liebler & Company obtained the rights and hired George C. Tyler to produce it, using an adaption by the author and Mary Anderson.
+However, nothing appears to have been done on the stage until Liebler & Company obtained the rights and George C. Tyler produced it, using an adaption by the author and Mary Anderson.
 The Garden of Allah opened on Broadway on 21 October 1911.
 It ran for seven months, then went on tour for another nine months.
 The play used many people actually from North Africa, as well as horses, camels, and other animals.
 It's set decorations were amazingly complex for the time, as were such special effects as mounting a sand storm on stage.